New study overturns popular theory on evolution of termite size

 “Our analysis revealed that there’s a huge variation between species,” concluded Dr. Mizumoto.
 “And this includes a lot of fluctuation.
 Some species are seeing a size reduction, whereas others are actually getting larger.
 It depends on the lineage.
 This research provides a really good base for starting to make these comparisons and learning about the evolution of sociality in termites.”

-The researchers highlighted that, while many studies focus on the evolution of sociality, especially within social insects, they often focus on wasps, ants, and bees.
+The researchers highlighted that, while there are many studies on the evolution of sociality, especially within social insects, they often focus on wasps, ants, and bees.
 Indeed, studies on termites are lacking in number by comparison.

 “A comprehensive perspective of termites is really important,” explained Prof. Tom Bourguignon, principal investigator of OIST’s Evolutionary Genomics Unit and senior author of the paper.
 “Most termite research only focuses on the few species that are well-known pests.
 This research diversifies our understanding of termites.”